-7.2.3 Cables
+7.2.7 Cables

-- 7.2.3.1 All wiring shall be carried out using appropriate certified flame-retardant marine cables. - 7.2.3.2 Cables and wiring serving essential or emergency power, lighting, internal communications or signals shall be routed clear of galleys, laundries, machinery spaces of Category A and any other high fire risk areas.
-Watertight bulkhead penetrations shall be Type Approved or Certified. - 7.2.3.3 Adequate provisions shall be made for securing electrical connections.
+- 7.2.7.1 All wiring shall be carried out using appropriate certified flame retardant marine cables. - 7.2.7.2 Cables and wiring serving essential or emergency power, lighting, internal communications or signals shall be routed clear of galleys, laundries, machinery spaces of Category A and any other high fire risk areas.
+Watertight bulkhead penetrations shall be Type Approved or Certified. - 7.2.7.3 Adequate provisions shall be made for securing electrical connections.

-7.2.4 Lighting and Emergency Lighting
+7.2.8 Lighting & Emergency Lighting

-- 7.2.4.1 A single hazardous event shall not be capable of disabling all lighting systems onboard. - 7.2.4.2 Lighting circuits shall be distributed throughout the vessel's subdivisions so that a total blackout cannot occur due to the failure of a single protective device. - 7.2.4.3 Where general lighting is provided by a single centralised source, an alternative source of lighting shall also be provided and shall be sufficient to enable persons to make their way to the open deck or to permit work on essential machinery. - 7.2.4.4 An emergency source of lighting shall be provided.
-This shall be independent and distinct from the general lighting. - 7.2.4.5 The emergency source of lighting shall be sufficient to allow everyone to evacuate from all enclosed spaces onboard to the muster stations.
-The emergency lighting shall illuminate, for at least 3 hrs, the herebelow areas and shall switch on automatically in the event of a failure of the main power supply: - a) escape routes from all enclosed spaces to the muster stations including the disembarkation positions over the sides; - b) machinery spaces and the navigation bridge; - c) main and emergency switchboard and the storage and operation areas of any portable fire/bilge pump, where applicable; - d) navigation lights and other lights required by COLREGs. - 7.2.4.6 The emergency lighting power source shall be totally separate from the main power supply, external to the engine room and with an independent distribution.
+- 7.2.8.1 A single hazardous event shall not be capable of disabling all lighting systems onboard. - 7.2.8.2 Lighting circuits shall be distributed throughout the spaces so that a total blackout cannot occur due to the failure of a single protective device. - 7.2.8.3 Where general lighting is provided by a single centralised source, an alternative source of lighting shall also be provided and be sufficient to enable persons to make their way to the open deck or to permit work on essential machinery. - 7.2.8.4 An emergency source of lighting shall be provided.
+This shall be independent and distinct from the general lighting.

+- 7.2.8.5 The emergency source of lighting shall be sufficient to allow everyone to evacuate from all enclosed spaces onboard to the muster stations.
+The emergency lighting shall illuminate, for at least 3hrs, the herebelow areas and shall switch on automatically in the event of a failure of the main power supply: - a) escape routes from all enclosed spaces to the muster stations including the disembarkation positions over the sides; - b) machinery spaces and the navigation bridge; - c) main and emergency switchboard and the storage and operation areas of any portable fire/bilge pump, where applicable; - d) navigation lights and other lights required by COLREGs. - 7.2.8.6 The emergency lighting power source shall be totally separate from the main power supply, external to the engine room and with an independent distribution.
 The source shall be sufficient for up to 3 hrs duration.

-7.2.5 Switchboards
+7.2.9 Switchboards

-- 7.2.5.1 Switchboards shall be installed away from water, oil or fuel pipes so that any leakage from any pipe will not spray on the main switchboard.
-On vessels ≥ 24m the switchboards shall be built in conformance with a RO Rules and IEE Regulations, as amended. - 7.2.5.2 Non-conducting mats or gratings shall be provided at the front and rear of main and emergency switchboards.
+7.2.9.1 Switchboards shall be installed away from water, oil or fuel pipes so that any leakage from any pipe will not spray on the main switchboard.

+On vessels ≥ 24m the switchboards shall be built in conformance with a Recognised Organisation's Rules and IEE Regulations.

-7.2.6 Emergency Electrical Power
+7.2.10 Emergency Electrical Power

-7.2.6.1 The emergency source of electrical power shall be totally separate from the main power supply, external to the engine room, with an independent distribution and accessible from the weather deck.
+7.2.10.1 The emergency source of electrical power shall be totally separate from the main power supply, external to the engine room, with an independent distribution and accessible from the weather deck.

-7.2.6.2 Vessels < 24m in length
+7.2.10.2 Vessels < 24m in length

-7.2.6.2.1 An emergency source of power shall be available onboard all vessels.
-Exceptions may be made on a case by case basis, at the discretion of the Administration, to certain types of vessels taking into consideration their design, type and area of operation, amongst others.
-This source of power shall be enough to provide emergency power to the radio installation and to essential emergency equipment and navigation aids (including, but not limited to: the navigation lights, GPS, echo sounder and AIS, if fitted).
+7.2.10.2.1 For all vessels, excluding open boats and excluding vessels operating within ports and internal waters, an emergency source of power shall be available onboard.
+This source of power shall be enough to provide emergency power to the radio installation and to essential emergency equipment and navigation aids (including the GPS, echo sounder and AIS, if fitted).
 The emergency source of electrical power shall be totally separate from the main power supply, external to the engine room, with an independent distribution and accessible from the weather deck.

-7.2.6.3 Vessels ≥ 24m in length
+7.2.10.3 Vessels ≥ 24m in length& < 500 GT